The-Glit-ch/Linda-the-Secretary/README.md

 # Update: Repo is now Public
 ## Decided to have this repository open now since I have nothing else to add to the bot

-## Update: Discord just screamed at me because i forgot to remove a token(I changed it).
+> Update: Discord just screamed at me because I forgot to remove a token(I changed it).
 Anyways thanks discord